 Qualifying for a personal loan

-There’s no one specific step-by-step way to qualify for a personal loan.
-That’s because every lender has somewhat different requirements, and every borrower’s personal situation is somewhat different.
+There’s no one specific, step-by-step way to qualify for a personal loan.
+That’s because every lender has somewhat different requirements for credit scores and other factors, and every borrower’s personal situation is somewhat different.

 That said, there are some basics you can expect.
 Most lenders will check your credit history and credit scores, review your income, and consider how much debt you already have before they approve your loan.
 One key question the lender is likely to investigate is whether you earn enough income to afford the payments you have to make each month.
 If you apply for an unsecured loan, your credit, income and current debt will likely receive more scrutiny, because there’s no collateral to back your loan.